ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Crafting Realistic Test Data Using Faker and Mongoose - <a href="https://medium.com/@cagataygokcel/crafting-realistic-test-data-using-faker-and-mongoose-2cb4d2aab395" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Three.js Component with Rollup - <a href="https://medium.com/@heyulei/how-to-create-a-three-js-component-with-rollup-6cbf355df243" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cagataygokcel`**
+✍️ **posted by `Yulei He`**

-<blockquote>In software development, realistic test data is invaluable.
-It allows developers to simulate real-world scenarios, ensuring applications…</blockquote>
+<blockquote>This tutorial has implemented a simple Three.js frame rate display component.
+In fact, this module does not rely on Three.js or any other…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>